Black Lagoon: Writing and development

 Hiroe stated that he conducted limited research on modern piracy due to scarce information, noting that the Black Lagoon crew differs from typical portrayals.
 However, he extensively researched weapons, utilizing encyclopedias for accuracy.
 Given the series' focus on mafia and military themes, Hiroe consulted documentaries and historical books, often incorporating past events for entertainment rather than current affairs.
 He aimed for a semblance of realism while embracing the exaggerated style of comics, as with the "Terminator-like" character Roberta.

 Hiroe described manga as a medium of "still frames", requiring selection of key moments to convey action and movement.
 This format allows for exaggerated elements, such as oversized guns and explosions, unconstrained by realism.
 The publisher approved the inclusion of action and violence from the outset, and Hiroe emphasized that sensationalism is used only when plot-necessary, without allowing it to dominate the narrative.

 Hiroe intended to create a story "without nationalities, without specific identities", exploring cultural reactions to criminal contexts without judgment.
 While the series addresses political themes, such as international conflict and poverty, it avoids singular perspectives like "America is bad" or "Russia is bad".
-Hiroe expressed hope that readers might uncover deeper elements upon rereading, though pure entertainment remains a valid engagement.
+Hiroe expressed hope that readers might discover deeper elements upon rereading, though he stated that pure entertainment is also a valid form of engagement.

 Producing a chapter typically takes one month.
-Hiroe collaborates with his editor, Akinobu Natsume, refining plots based on feedback.
+Hiroe collaborate with his editor, Akinobu Natsume, refining plots based on feedback.
 Natsume noted that character introductions increased narrative complexity, requiring careful management to maintain coherence.
 Story arc lengths vary based on narrative needs, and Hiroe planned to use the transition to the 21st century as a significant plot device.
 The conclusion for each character is outlined, though execution must be consistent and well-paced.

 To maintain creativity, Hiroe takes breaks during serialization, a flexibility afforded by the monthly schedule.
 The manga has undergone multiple hiatuses: from May 2010 to January 2013, from January 2014 to May 2017, and from August 2018 to September 2019.
 Hiroe attributed these pauses to struggles with depression, and stated he is progressing with the series cautiously.